 Can Display campaigns in Google Ads convert?
 Yes.
 Absolutely.
 But even if your Display campaigns are not converting, you have to review the complete impact your Display efforts are having before turning them off.
 Take the ideas I laid out in this post and apply them to your account.

 Are users going back to Google and searching for your brand after seeing or clicking on your Display ad?
 There are several ways we can review this.
-Display is great for building the awareness to drive more Search traffic, and hopefully, with this creative PPC strategy, you can now see how that is possible.
+Display is great for building the awareness to drive more Search traffic, and hopefully you can now see how that is possible.